<< Yesterday

 1969 En route to the Mets’ eighth consecutive victory, Ron Gentry, Nolan Ryan, and Ron Taylor combine to blank the Phillies at Connie Mack Stadium, 2-0.
 The shutout contributes to the team setting a franchise mark of 42 scoreless innings.

-1969 Bill Hands tosses a complete game limiting the Pirates to six hits in the Chicago’s 3-1 victory over the Pirates at Forbes Field.
-The 29-year-old right-hander joins teammate Ferguson Jenkins as 20-game winner making them the first pair of Cubs hurlers to accomplish the feat since Ron Warneke and Bill Lee reached the plateau in 1935.
+1969 Bill Hands tosses a complete game, limiting the Pirates to six hits in Chicago's 3-1 victory over the Pirates at Forbes Field.
+The 29-year-old right-hander joins teammate Ferguson Jenkins as a 20-game winner, making them the first pair of Cubs hurlers to accomplish the feat since Ron Warneke and Bill Lee reached the plateau in 1935.

 1974 At Anaheim Stadium, Angel Nolan Ryan strikes out 15 batters when he no-hits the Twins, 4-0.
 The Alvin (TX) native's third no-no is one of the seven he tosses during his career and the third of the four hitless games he hurls for the Halos.